paulo-raca/YetAnotherArduinoWiegandLibrary/README.md

 _It is event-driven_!
 - You don't ask if there is a card, a callback will tell you when there is one.
-- The extra `void*` parameter on the callbacks are useful if you are using instances in your code.
+- The extra `void*` parameter on the callbacks are useful if you are using multiple Wiegand instances in your code.

 _It is hardware-agnostic_!
 - It's up to you to detect input changes.
 You may use [External Interruptions](examples/interrupts/interrupts.ino), [Polling](examples/polling/polling.ino), or something else.

 # How to use it